kedro-org/kedro/docs/source/hooks/common_use_cases.md

 ```

 ## Use Hooks to debug your pipeline
-You can hooks to launch a [post-mortem debugging session](https://docs.python.org/3/library/pdb.html#pdb.post_mortem) with [`pdb`](https://docs.python.org/3/library/pdb.html) using [Kedro Hooks](../hooks/introduction.md) when an uncaught error occurs during a pipeline run. [ipdb](https://pypi.org/project/ipdb/) could be integrated in the same manner.
+You can use Hooks to launch a [post-mortem debugging session](https://docs.python.org/3/library/pdb.html#pdb.post_mortem) with [`pdb`](https://docs.python.org/3/library/pdb.html) using [Kedro Hooks](../hooks/introduction.md) when an error occurs during a pipeline run. [ipdb](https://pypi.org/project/ipdb/) could be integrated in the same manner.

 ### Debugging a node